ashur/pug/README.md

 $ pug update ./
 ```

 Admittedly, the convenience here is small for simple projects.
-As things get more complicated, however, Pug gives you a tiny leg up: a single command is all you need to update Git repositories _and_ their submodules _and_ dependencies managed by tools like Composer.
+As things get more complicated, however, Pug gives you a tiny leg up: a single command is all you need to update Git repositories _and_ their submodules _and_ dependencies managed by tools like Composer or CocoaPods.

 ```bash
 $ pug up ~/Developer/access